ProfessorNavigator/mylibrary/README.md

 MyLibrary includes MLBookProc library (see `Notes`).
 To build html documentation for MLBookProc, set option CREATE_HTML_DOCS_MLBOOKPROC to `ON` (also see `Dependencies`).
 To build pdf documentation for MLBookProc set option CREATE_PDF_DOCS_MLBOOKPROC to `ON` (also see `Dependencies`).

+MLBookProc includes XMLParserCPP library (see `Notes`).
+To build html documentation for XMLParserCPP set cmake option CREATE_HTML_DOCS_XMLPARSERCPP to `ON`.
+To build pdf documentation for XMLParserCPP set cmake option CREATE_PDF_DOCS_XMLPARSERCPP to `ON`.
+Also see `Dependencies` section.

 Program will be built with OpenMP support by default.
 If you do not need OpenMP support set USE_OPENMP option to `OFF` (see also `Dependencies` and `Notes` sections).
 In case of building with OpenMP support, public build variable USE_OPENMP will be set in MLBookProc cmake package configuration file.
 This variable can be used in your project compiler ifdef directives in case of any need.

 There is optional plugins support in MyLibrary.
 To use plugins, set USE_PLUGINS option to `ON`.
 If you need html documentation for plugins creation, set CREATE_HTML_DOCS_PLUGINIFC option to `ON` (also see `Dependencies`).
 If you need pdf documentation for plugins creation, set CREATE_PDF_DOCS_PLUGINIFC option to `ON` (also see `Dependencies`).
 If USE_PLUGINS variable is `ON`, in case of gtkmm version lower than 4.10 public build variable ML_GTK_OLD will be set.
 You can use this variable in ifdef compiler directives in your plugins.